mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ```

 Enriched results `EvPv` is published to output Kafka topic using `ClientKey` as message key.
-This topic is then consumed directly by advertisement and recommendation subsystems.
+This topic is then consumed directly by advertisement and recommendation systems.

 ``` scala
 case class EvPv(evId: EvId, evValue: String, pvId: Option[PvId], pvValue: Option[String])